 Mr. Percefull is president of a Tulsa-BASED public relations firm, The Scissortail Group Ltd. The company, based in a renovated house along Historic Route 66 in southwest Tulsa, specializes in events, media relations and government affairs.
 Mr. Percefull previously was employed at the Tulsa World.
 He is a graduate of the Memorial High School class of 1972 and the University of Oklahoma where he earned a bachelor's degree in journalism.

 Mr. Percefull and his wife, Linda Jordan, reside in the Riverview Neighborhood near downtown.
 They both are active volunteers with several community organizations and initiatives.
 He serves on the boards of the Community Service Council of Greater Tulsa and the Southwest Tulsa Chamber of Commerce, and the steering committees of the East Tulsa Prevention Coalition and the Tulsa Volunteer Center.
 He is past president of the Riverview Neighborhood Association.

-Schools in Mr. Percefull's election district include Wayman Tisdale Fine Arts Academy, Clinton West, Emerson, Eugene Field, Lee, Robertson and Mark Twain elementary schools; and Webster Middle and Webster High School.
+Schools in Mr. Percefull's election district include Wayman Tisdale Fine Arts Academy, Clinton West, Council Oak, Emerson, Eugene Field, Robertson and Mark Twain elementary schools; and Webster Middle and Webster High School.

-Schools in Ms. Shelton's election district include, Kendall-Whittier, McKinley, Mitchell, Owen, Sequoyah, and Springdale elementary schools; Carver Middle School; Will Rogers College High and Junior High and Booker T. Washington High School.
+Schools in Ms. Wester’s election district include Kendall-Whittier, McKinley, Mitchell, Owen, Sequoyah, and Springdale elementary schools; Carver Middle School and Rogers College Jr. High; and Rogers College and Booker T. Washington high schools.